 According to the 2017 National Survey on Drug Use and Health:

-• Approximately 6.2 million adults aged 26 and older represent the majority of those suffering from co-occurring disorders.
+• 6.2 million adults aged 26 and older represent the majority of those suffering from co-occurring disorders

-• Just over 3 million adults report having a serious mental health condition (compared to any mental health condition) in tandem with a substance use disorder.
+• Over 3 million adults report a serious mental health condition alongside a substance use disorder

-• About 1.4% of adolescents in the US (roughly 345,000) reported experiencing a major depressive episode and having a substance use disorder.
+• Approximately 1.4% of adolescents (roughly 345,000) experience both a major depressive episode and a substance use disorder

 History of Co-Occurring Disorders Treatment